Mindfulness Practice: 8 Powerful Benefits

 Life has an uncanny way of tearing you away from mindfulness in the present moment.

 Special Note: One of the most profound happiness habits is through the practice of mindfulness.
-Today I’m thrilled to announce the publication of my latest book, Peace of Mindfulness: Everyday Rituals to Conquer Anxiety and Claim Unlimited Inner Peace.
-Please grab a copy now and if you like it, I’d love for you to leave a review on Amazon.
+If you want to learn more about mindfulness, check out my book, Peace of Mindfulness: Everyday Rituals to Conquer Anxiety and Claim Unlimited Inner Peace.
+Please grab a copy now and if you like it, I'd love for you to leave a review on Amazon.

 Mindfulness is state of active, open attention and awareness — moment to moment presence without judgment.
 But I couldn't find any definitions of mindfulness that included colorful cursing, feeling your blood pressure surge, or stomping around in frustration because things haven't gone the way you anticipated or hoped.